abonello/food_nutrition/README.md

 **What do I want as the owner of the site?**

 I was curious to find out what I eat.
 For this reason I planned this app to store the data about the food items I consume and display this data in some meaningful form.
 The values used are the typical nutrition values per 100g (or 100ml).
-Users should be aware that this value on its own is not enough as some items which for the sake of this example, might be high in salt might be used in small quantities, while others which are low in salt might be used in larger quantitities.
+Users should be aware that this value on its own is not enough as some items which, for the sake of this example, might be high in salt might be used in small quantities, while others which are low in salt might be used in larger quantities.
 In any case products can be compared and filtered based on various parameters in the dashboard.
 (See features below.)
-In any case, I found it interesting and somehow fascinating to see how various food products lay out on a graph when various food nutrions (parameters) are mapped against each other.
+In any case, I found it interesting and somehow fascinating to see how various food products lay out on a graph when various food nutritions (parameters) are mapped against each other.

 #### What does it do?
 This data uses forms to collect the data and stores it in a mongodb database.
 Food items are categorised.
 Categories have their own form to create them.
 These categories keep track of the amount of food items I have in each category.